Things to Do in Anchorage: Anchorage, AK Places to Go and Things to Do

 Anchorage Outdoor Adventures

 Outdoor Activities in Anchorage

-- Hiking & Mountain Biking
+- Hiking & mountain biking

-- Kayaking, rafting, & Fishing
+- Kayaking, rafting, & fishing

 - Skiing and snowboarding

-There are a wide variety of outdoor adventures in which to partake in a city the size and scope of Anchorage.
+There are a wide variety of outdoor activities in which to partake in a city the size and scope of Anchorage.
 As a visitor or resident, take advantage of everything from hiking, biking, and running on paved city trails to learning about glaciers or seeing the vast landscape and abundant wildlife from above while flightseeing.

 Within the city, visit Kincaid Park at the southwest corner of the Anchorage Bowl located at the west terminus of Raspberry Road.
 There are over 80 miles of trails at this park, but be prepared for steep hills and single-track width trails.
 Different in nearly every respect except beauty is a closer option within the city called the Chester Creek Trail.
 This paved path is 4 miles long and passes through several parks like Tikishla Park with playgrounds, baseball fields, and picnic areas with portable restroom facilities available seasonally.
 This trail is maintained on a year-round basis, so there is cross-country skiing on this trail in the winter.